vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 ## Security

-In order to protect our user's privacy and data we implement a number of different security measures on our systems.
+In order to protect our user's privacy and data, we implement a number of different security measures on our systems.

 They include:

 - Preventing unnecessary external access to systems through OS and service provider firewalls, and limiting communication between internal systems only to the source/destination ports and protocols required for functionality.
-- Blocking any access to the system from known problematic networks, and leveraging an intrusion detection system to detect and deny access to active bad actors.
+- Blocking any access to the system from known problematic networks.
+- Leveraging an intrusion detection system to detect and deny access to active bad actors.
-- Using updated versions, from trusted sources, of the source code and binaries downloaded to our systems.
+- Using updated versions—from trusted sources—of the source code and binaries downloaded to our systems.
-- Requiring encrypted connections to all public facing elements, deprecating insecure ciphers, and using secure connections where possible even on private networks, for communication between internal systems.
+- Requiring encrypted connections to all public facing elements, deprecating insecure ciphers, and using secure connections where possible—even on private networks—for communication between internal systems.

 ### Certificates